grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 4. CRITICAL!
 Since this is a point-in-time view, change the *Query Type* of your formula from Range to __Instant__.
 5. Scroll up to *Data layer* and click on Layer 1, *markers*.
 For your markers on the map, you want to do a lookup of the country by geoip_country_code.
 To do this, under *Location*, click *Lookup* and then choose Lookup Field, geoip_country_code.
 You should now see data on your map.
 But we're not done!
 6. Under Styles...Size, Change from *Fixed Value* to *geohits*.
-7. Change Symbol from Circles to Cross.
+7. Change Symbol from Circles to Star.
 8. Change color from Fixed to *value #geohits*.
 9. Go to Thresholds and set the color of the Base to Orange; for a threshold of 10, set the color to Yellow; add a 3rd threshold of 20, setting the color to Blue.
 ## Update the Latency for Sockshop App panel from an old "graph" panel to a Time Series Panel